 Before you connect your Mac to your TV, you will need to change the resolution of your computer to match that of your TV.

-Now, you can connect the two devices.
+Now, you can connect the two devices, either with an HDMI cable, or through AirPlay.
 Once they are connected, turn them on.
 The synchronization should be automatic, and upon turning on the two devices, you should see your computer's desktop on your TV screen.

 If this is not the case, you need to go to System Preferences, then Displays: